ayc92/open-gov-challenge/README.md

 This is a Flask app that provides a HTTP endpoint ```POST http://<host>/scrub/:file```.

 To run this app locally, you will probably want to use virtualenv so that you won't have to install a bunch of libraries on your computer just to run this app.
-It's better to do it in a virtual environment!
+Also, the existence of the ```requirements.txt``` file is how Heroku recognizes python apps.
+There are many other advantages of using virtualenv, but basically, it's better to run this in a virtual environment!

 First, make sure that you are in the project root (where the main app.py file is).
 To install virtualenv, run: